-If you think about it… the average woman spends approximately $1,773 on tampons and $443 on underwear liners in her life.
+If you think about it… the average woman spends approximately $1,773 on tampons and $443 on underwear liners in her life (source).
 Some women spend more, some spend less depending on the length of their cycles.

-Using these alternative reusable products, you’ll be able to spend less than $50.
+Using alternative reusable products, you’ll be able to spend less than $50.
 Total.
-I do highly recommend having two sets of menstrual cups to replace your tampon use, and two sets of the “mama cloth” pads if you don’t use tampons.
+I do highly recommend having two sets of silicone menstrual cups to replace your tampon use, and two sets of the cloth pads if you don’t use tampons.
 Definitely have at least one of each.
 Personally, I have two of each because it makes life during that time of the month so much easier to navigate.

 The benefits of switching to these reusable products is that I’ve personally found that time of the month has nearly cut in half in length, and when combining it with Dragon Time essential oil blend, that time of the month is no longer painful too.

 Knowing the products you use and what they are made of is essential to maximizing your and your family's mental, physical, and spiritual wellness.
-If you would like some more information and a guide to help you reduce the toxic products in your home, make sure to sign up for our Healthy Home Email Class!
+If you would like some more information and a guide to help you reduce the toxic products in your home, make sure to sign up for our Healthy Home Online Class!